top of page

 Hazard Perception Tutor

-You get points for spotting the developing hazards as soon as they start to happen.
+You score points by spotting these developing hazards as early as possible.

 You can score up to 5 points for each developing hazard.

-To get a high score, click the mouse as soon as you see the hazard starting to develop.
+To achieve the highest score, click the mouse as soon as you see the hazard beginning to develop.

 Score required 44/75